Javadyakuza/Octus-Integration-Guide/docs/EVER-to-EVM.md

 > ## `USDT` is used in this example.

-1 - first we have to burn the token on EVERSCALE network by calling the `burn` function on our `tokenWallet` contract :
+1 - Burn the token on EVERSCALE network by calling the `burn` function on our `tokenWallet` contract :

 ### Function